close

 The presentation of lucky Chinese food is equally important.
 Dishes are meticulously arranged on plates or serving trays to create visually appealing and auspicious compositions.
 Colors are carefully chosen to evoke positive emotions and symbolize good fortune.
 Red, associated with happiness and prosperity, is frequently used in dishes like red braised pork or steamed red snapper.

-See also Chinese Food Bolingbrook: A Culinary Journey
+See also Chinese Food Laconia NH: A Culinary Adventure in the Heart of New Hampshire

 The shape of the dish also holds significance.
 Round dishes represent completeness and harmony, while dishes served in square or rectangular containers symbolize stability and prosperity.
 The arrangement of food items on the plate can also convey auspicious meanings.
 For example, placing fish heads towards guests signifies respect and abundance.